Greg Edwards (DJ): Early BBC work, Capital Radio and "Soul Mafia"

-Lyceum Ballroom - "The Best Disco in Town"
+Lyceum Ballroom – The Best Disco in Town

-From the late 1970s through to the early 1980s, Edwards was one of a rotation of DJs to present Capital Radio’s “Best Disco in Town”, each Friday night, from the Lyceum Ballroom in the Strand, London.
-The event was also broadcast live on Capital Radio, from 11 pm to midnight with a capacity of 2,000 people.
-Many fans of his DJ'ing formed groups from various parts of London and the surrounding areas when he called out for those from the areas 'North, East, South and West' London each week.
-'The East London Groove Platoon' and 'Croydon Cruise Control' were the names of two such groups.
+From the late 1970s through to the early 1980s, Edwards was one of a rotation of DJs to present Capital Radio’s Best Disco in Town, each Friday night, from the Lyceum Ballroom in the Strand, London.
+The event, which had a capacity of 2,000 people, was also broadcast live on Capital from 11 pm to midnight.
+Many fans of his DJ'ing formed groups from various parts of London and the surrounding areas when he called out for those from the areas "North, East, South and West" London each week.
+"The East London Groove Platoon" and "Croydon Cruise Control" were the names of two such groups.

-Later years - DJ work including 'Caister Soul Weekender' and 'Soultasia' appearances
+Later years – DJ work including "Caister Soul Weekender" and "Soultasia" appearances

-He has been a regular guest DJ at the Caister Soul Weekender, the UK's largest and longest running soul music event which dates back to April, 1979 and held at the Vauxhall Holiday Park in Great Yarmouth.
-These were held twice each year although due to the Covid-19 outbreak cancelled in 2020 and 2021.
+Edwards has been a regular guest DJ at the Caister Soul Weekender, the UK's largest and longest running soul music event, which dates back to April 1979, taking place at the Vauxhall Holiday Park in Great Yarmouth.
+These were held twice each year, although due to the Covid-19 outbreak were cancelled in 2020 and 2021.

-In May, 2015 he took part DJ'ing at the 'Happy Days Festival' held at Imber Court, a parkland and recreational facility in East Molesey, Surrey.
-More recently he has DJ'd bringing his 'Soul Spectrum' classics to the 'Soultasia' event which featured music from the biggest soul & disco artists of all time.
-This was held at the Promenade Park, Maldon, Essex on 24, July 2021 as a "lifetime celebration of soul & disco".
-He also appeared at the 'Berkshire Soultasia' event held at Windsor Racecourse on 13, August 2021.
+In May 2015, he took part DJ'ing at the "Happy Days Festival" held at Imber Court, a parkland and recreational facility in East Molesey, Surrey.
+More recently, he has DJ'd bringing his Soul Spectrum classics to the "Soultasia" event, which featured music from the biggest soul and disco artists of all time.
+This was held at the Promenade Park, Maldon, Essex, on 24 July 2021 as a "lifetime celebration of soul & disco".
+He also appeared at the "Berkshire Soultasia" event held at Windsor Racecourse on 13 August 2021.